Consumer Diary: Mosquitoes

 The Blacktailed Mosquito carries the Eastern Equine Encephalitis virus.
 Image courtesy of Harlan Levy

-EEE cases have severed neurologic signs and have up to 95% fatality risk.
+EEE cases have severe neurologic signs and have up to 95% fatality risk.
 WNV cases are milder with a 22-44% case fatality risk.
 Both are spread by infected mosquitoes and can cause severe brain inflammation in horses, donkeys, and – last but not least – people.

 To the relative relief of West Hartford residents, West Nile virus in mosquitoes has been found only in a number of towns in lower Fairfield County and New Haven County, Armstrong said, adding that EEE virus has not been detected in Connecticut this year but positive mosquitoes were reported from Massachusetts and Rhode Island.